yellowflagz/yellowflagz/README.md

 ## I'm a Spanish Junior Sysadmin looking for improving my developer and system administration skills!

 - 🔭 I just launched my first blog: [The Yellowflag][website]
-- 🌱 I’m currently learning scripting with Python, Cloud and much more!
+- 🌱 I’m currently learning scripting with Python, Cloud Computing and much more!
 - 👯 I’m looking to meet amazing people in the IT field
 - 🥅 2021 Goals: Gaining more knowledge and beign more productive!
 - 🎮 Fun fact: I love videogames (Specially MMOs)